barrybecker4/MultiPlayerTTT/README.md

 * clasp push &nbsp;&nbsp;&nbsp; (_push all the files in the project directory into that script in the cloud_)

 Now you are good to go.
 Deploy the web-app from your script on Google Drive.
-Make changes locally (in intelliJ for example), do "clasp push", and refresh the deployed app script page to see the change.
+Make changes locally (in IntelliJ for example), do "clasp push", and refresh the deployed app script page to see the change.
 Do git commit, push, and create pull requests through Github when you have a feature or fix to contribute.

 The very first time you need to run, set the id of the configuration spreadsheet in config.js (see comment there).